 Deep within us all there is a connection.
 It is a connection with the infinite.
 When we are “in touch with” this inner reality which exists within and is a part of and available to all of us, it’s the most wonderful feeling.
 We want to stay there, we never want to leave, and, in reality, it must be true that we never do.
 But we are also alive here on the Earth, because we want to be.
-And the dynamics of our Earthly, sensual, reality can distract us, quite easily actually, from the reality of, the guidance of, our connection with our innermost selves.
-Distract us from our connection with the Universal Creative Spirit which we are all a part of and which ourselves, and everybody and everything else, exists within.
+And the dynamics of our Earthly, sensual, reality can distract us from the reality of, the guidance of, our connection with our innermost selves.
+Our day to day “worldly” occupations and events can distract us from our connection with the Universal Creative Spirit.
+The spirit which we are all a part of and which ourselves, and everybody and everything else, exists within.

 When we are in touch with, working with, our birthright connection to the infinite, to the Divine Universal Creative Spirit, we KNOW, we don’t merely think that, we KNOW that we are connected to, alive within, the infinite.
 We see it, we feel it, we KNOW it.
 When our motivation for action is coming from this part of ourselves, of our reality, a “miraculous” reality is working within us, with us.
 If called upon to do so, we can perform actions which place us in what seems, if we weren’t acting upon a motivation from this aspect of ourselves, certain harm, possibly death, and we will BE safe.
 Do you know the story of Daniel and the lions’ den?
 That IS the level of protection being in touch with, acting upon the pure motivation of, this innermost, most intimate yet shared with all, level of our being, extends to us.
-This I KNOW, because I have cooperated with, been used in such a situation, by the consciousness of infinite love, which is actually, deeply me, and is an integral aspect of our truest, innermost being.
+This I KNOW.

 When our attention, our mind, is caught up with our Earthly reality, we are caught up with our senses; sight, sound, taste, smell, touch.
 I imagine, the sensual reality of Earth is a part, to a greater or lesser extent, of why any and all of us ever desire to be born here.
 The sensual reality of Earth can, at times, be overwhelming.
 The pleasures brought to us via our sight, hearing, taste, smell and touch can wholly capture our mind and carry our consciousness away on magic carpets of experience.
 And there is nothing wrong with that.
 In participating in the enjoyments possible with our Earthly body.
 We are just enjoying our Earthly birthright, our being.
 However, there is a catch.
 While we are here, in an Earthly body, we are also firstly beings of a spiritual, energetic body.
-And were before we were born on Earth, When and if our Earthly body meets it’s demise, we will still BE as a spiritual, energetic being, within a spiritual, energetic reality.
+And we were before we were born on Earth (and remain as such when incarnate upon Earth), When and if our Earthly body meets it’s demise, we will still BE as a spiritual, energetic being, within a spiritual, energetic reality.
 WE are spiritual, energy beings and, those who see auras tell us ,we can and do actually glow.
 Not figuratively but actually.
 And I have seen that sometimes, if our being is strong enough, if we are wholly enough in touch with our divine nature, we glow brightly enough to light the darkest room.
-And when we are involved with our Earthly perceptions and desires, the task we all face is to experience and act within that realm while still continually honoring our spiritual being and what we need on that level to be whole, to be perfect.
+When we are involved with our Earthly perceptions and desires, the task we all face is to experience and act within the “material” realm while still continually honoring our spiritual being.
+Honoring and maintaining what we need as spiritual beings to be whole, to be perfect.

 There are those who proclaim themselves as messengers of God who might tell us that this is what other beings do, beings more special, more blessed, than any of us.
 Beings we are supposed to give ourselves over to by listening to what they, the self-proclaimed messengers of God tell us.
 If they are a true prophet, maybe we should…but only if.
 For one thing, a true prophet is not going to tell us there is any person, any being, who is more a child of God, of the Universal Creative Spirit, than any one of us.
 A true prophet is not going to tell us there are spiritual gifts or states of being available to some that are not available to all.
 However, just as there are beings who have learned more about reading, or writing or mathematics than others, there are beings who have practiced, studied, being in touch with the Universal Creative Spirit, within and around us, more than others.
 Having the wisdom to consider such a person’s counsel is very much a worthwhile thing.
 If such counsel is genuine, it will resonate within our own innermost being and our own innermost voice will echo such a message.
 Such a message will feel right, and, if we consider it’s nature, it will be based in love.
 Not a selfish love, but a love which encompasses all life.
 Which is not to say that such a love will never carry with it what sometimes seems a difficult message.